Meet Our Team

 Deena began studying dance at the age of 4 under the exceptional guidance and mentorship of Linda Klassen and Bev Aitchison at Parksville Ballet School.
 Performing at various regional competitions, Deena received numerous awards and bursaries which enabled her to continue with her studies.
 Deena had the privilege to study at the Royal Winnipeg Ballet School, the San Francisco Academy of Dance, Banff School of Fine Arts and Ryerson Theatre School teacher training program.

 With a specialty in preschool movement principles, Deena really excels with the little ones.
-Through her boundless energy and kindness she passes on the love of dance and gives them a great foundation to move forward in the performing arts in whatever direction they may pursue.
+Through her boundless energy and kindness she passes on the love of dance, fosters confidence, and gives them a great foundation to move forward in the performing arts in whatever direction they may pursue.

 Deena now divides her time teaching dance, including creating her own preschool dance syllabus "Inner Spark Dance", running the Innovate studios, operating "Helix Dance Theatre", producing "Unite in Dance" conventions, enjoying travel and visiting with her adult daughter who also has chosen to continue on with her “love of dance”.